lnsp/wikka/README.md

 }

 ```
-The name of the `main.template`, `edit.template`, `view.template` and `error.template` are constant, they can't be changed.
+The names of the `main.template`, `edit.template`, `view.template` and `error.template` templates are constant, they can't be changed.
 Every other template file can be changed though.